 Sadly, we live in a takeaway world.
 We’re all too busy, too knackered or just too lazy to cook decent, wholesome food.
-With the invention of the home delivery services, its so simple to just sit back and after couple of taps on your phone, you’ve ordered a pizza.
+With the invention of the home delivery services, it’s so simple to just sit back and after a couple of taps on your phone, you’ve ordered a pizza.

-Don’t get me wrong, I love a pizza but there’s nothing worse than waiting over an hour for a pizza to turn up and then find its freezing cold.
+Don’t get me wrong, I love a pizza but there’s nothing worse than waiting over an hour for a pizza to turn up and then finding it’s freezing cold.

 Basic cooking isn’t hard.
-Especially if you follow some basic guidance and follow recipes.
-I’m not saying we should all be super chefs, but basic home cooking, is not only more cost effective, it can be healthier and rewarding.
+Especially if you follow some basic guidelines and follow recipes.
+I’m not saying we should all be super chefs, but basic home cooking, is not only more cost-effective, but it can also be healthier and rewarding.

 My kitchen survival guide

-For the novice cook or people who declare they cant cook, the easiest way to get into cooking is by searching the internet for recipes.
+For novice cooks or people who declare they can’t cook, the easiest way to get into cooking is by searching the internet for recipes.
 Buying a basic recipe book is also a good option.
 You’ll see in these recipes things like “cup”, “tsp”, “brown”, “fold”, “simmer” etc. These are all measuring guides and cooking jargon and can put people off sometimes.
-Depending on whether the author has measured in metric or imperial and whether its a recipe from another country will depend on what jargon you see.
+Depending whether the author has measured in metric or imperial and whether it’s a recipe from another country will depend on what jargon you see.